nopsys/CogNOS/BUILDING.md

 If asked about overwriting files, just answer yes.
 You can quit the image without saving.

-Now, we are ready for the second step, to build everything:
+To build everything:

     cd ../opensmalltalk-vm/platforms/nopsys
     make  # builds vm.obj

-and create a bootable media file:
+and to create a bootable media file:

     make iso # builds libnopsys.lib, links it to vm.obj and generates a bootable ISO image make hd  # builds libnopsys.lib, links it to vm.obj and generates a hard-disk image